MIR4-HQ/MIR4-HQ/README.md

 please dont overshare about yourself. id have around 20 nickels everytime someone randomly vented to me... i know im a source of joy but its getting out of hand especially if i dont know you well

 ![https://x.com/Callmemendy/status/2075333356053725653](https://file.garden/alyQLjsPPBIhyNXM/wawaw%20(1).jpg)

+someone force me to make this look good